 A good honours degree (or equivalent), normally in a related subject.
 Applicants with professional experience are also encouraged to apply.
-Applicants to this course will be required to attend interview and display a portfolio of work for assessment.
-Applicants resident outside of mainland UK only may submit a portfolio electronically.
-See our website for more details.

 Months of entry

 Prepare for a career as a professional artist.
 Independently develop your practical work, research skills and critical thinking, with support from our experienced staff and visiting artists.
 Test out your ideas in a professional environment and gain invaluable experience of exhibiting, curation and collaboration.

 Our Master’s course will allow you to investigate a range of approaches used in fine art, from painting, sculpture, and printmaking, to more contemporary media such as photography, video, digital media, installation, sound and performance.

 You’ll spend much of your time working and researching independently - but you’ll also learn about recent theories, contexts and practices in lectures, seminars and one-to-one tutorials.

 We’ll give you the chance to test out your ideas in a professional environment, and to pick up important transferable skills for your career through group and individual presentations and critiques, exhibiting, curation and critical writing.